While Botox is the most popular treatment in the medical aesthetics industry, other alternative skin care solutions can do the trick!

 Botox For Wrinkle Reduction

 Botox (botulinum toxin) is the most well-known non-invasive method for warding off wrinkles and other signs of aging.

-It’s so popular that over 7.3 million men and women received Botox injections in 2017, according to the American Society of Plastic Surgeons (ASPS).
+It’s so popular that over 7.3 million men and women received Botox injections in 2017.
 This is an 819 percent increase since 2000.

 Botox is commonly injected in the frown lines between the eyes, the furrows of the forehead, the crow’s feet and creases in the neck.
 It can also be injected into specific muscles around and under the eyes to raise the eyebrows.
 Physicians have also administered Botox injections to the muscles around the mouth to decrease wrinkles of the lips and upper lips to correct a gummy smile.